-The Pakistani rupee is a modern-day currency with a history both short and long.
-Short, because the nation of Pakistan was only formed in 1947, and long, because the rupee is a much older currency.
-People living in current-day Pakistan have been using a variation of the rupee for centuries.
+The Pakistani rupee (PKR) is a modern currency with a long history.
+Although the nation of Pakistan formed in 1947, Pakistan’s currency is much older than that.
+People living in present-day Pakistan used the rupee for centuries as currency.

-In this article, we’ll cover essential facts about the Pakistani rupee, from its history to how to get the best deal on currency conversions.
+In this article, we’ll cover essential facts about Pakistan’s currency, the rupee, including its long history as well as how to get the best deal on currency conversions.

 It’s also important to note that the Pakistani rupee is not interchangeable with the Indian rupee.
-Rupees are currently minted or printed by the central bank, the State Bank of Pakistan.
+Rupees are currently minted by Pakistan’s central bank, the State Bank of Pakistan.

 - Currency Code: PKR